jonocarroll/wp_content/_drafts/2017-09-04-an-integer-by-any-other-name.md

 map_lgl(0:4, ~ as.integer(.x) == as.integer(.x) + .Machine$double.eps)[/code]
 [code language="r"]## [1] FALSE FALSE  TRUE  TRUE  TRUE[/code]
 <p>And there we have it.
 Some sort of relative difference tolerance I suspect.
 In any case, the general rule to live by is to <em>never</em> compare floats.
 Add this to the list of reasons why.</p>
+<p>For what it's worth, I'm sure this is hardly a surprising detail to the <code>dplyr</c